Relativistic diffusion in random gluon fields: Summary

-There is a basic difficulty in a formulation of a transport theory of quark-gluon plasma which starting from quantum gauge theory at finite temperature could reach a form useful for calculations.
-First of all the non-perturbative QCD is formulated in the Euclidean framework on the lattice.
-In such a formulation it is impossible to treat quarks dynamically in the real time.
-Some approximations are unavoidable.
-Our approximation relies on the Wong equation which can be derived from formal continuum quantum gauge theory \cite{lit1}\cite{taylor}.In this paper we have shown that the diffusion results from a model of a particle moving in a gauge field in the same way as a non-relativistic diffusion results from an evolution in a random electric and electromagnetic fields \cite{to} \cite{plasma}.
+We have formulated the problem of a transport theory of quark-gluon plasma starting from quantum gauge theory at finite temperature in semiclassical approximation which is applicable at high temperature and low momenta.
+In this approximation the quarks are treated as classical color particles and gauge fields as classical random fields.
+In this paper we have shown that the diffusion in momentum results from a model of a particle moving in a gauge field in the same way as a non-relativistic diffusion results from an evolution in a random electric and magnetic fields \cite{to} \cite{plasma}.
 The Wong equation has the gauge coupling constant as the only parameter.
-Then, we derive the diffusion equation which depends on three parameters $\rho$,$\pi_{E}$ and $\lambda$ which could be calculated from the correlation functions in the Euclidean framework on the lattice (the diffusion constant has been expressed by correlation functions of Wilson loops in finite temperature QCD in an earlier paper \cite{tean}) .
-When the diffusion equation is applied then it could be directly compared with experimental data (as some diffusion equations are \cite{rupp}) or we could use it for some other approximations.
+Then, we derive the diffusion equation which depends on two parameters $\rho$ and $\pi_{E}$ which could be calculated from the correlation functions in the Euclidean framework on the lattice (the diffusion constant has been expressed by correlation functions of Wilson loops in finite temperature QCD in an earlier paper \cite{tean}) .
+The diffusion equation could be directly compared with experimental data ( see ref. \cite{rupp}) or we could use it for some other approximations.
 We have in particular in mind the hydrodynamic equations which could be derived from the diffusion equation.
 The parameters entering the fluid equations could be expressed by the ones of the diffusion equation.